USBAI/fuzed_app/README.md

 ---

 ## How to Run the App Locally
-If you want to try it out on your local machine, here’s what you need to do:
+If you want to try it out on your local machine, here's what you need to do:

 1. Clone the repository:
    ```bash